Noso-Project/NosoLite/README.md

 ## Supported Platforms

-Currently, Nosolite is supported for recent versions of Windows and Linux (Unix).
-The development team reviews presently future support of macOS (Darwin).
+Currently, Nosolite is supported for recent versions of Windows and Linux (Unix). macOS (Darwin) support is currently on beta.

 ### Supported Windows versions